mudassirhussain0121/Basic-of-Linker-Script/README.md

 ### What Does a Linker Do?

 - <ins>Combines Code & Data:</ins>
-	- Takes multiple .o files (from different .c files) and merges them.
+	- Takes multiple `.o` files (from different .c files) and merges them.
-	- Example: If main.c calls a function from math.c, the linker connects them.
+	- Example: If `main.c` calls a function from `math.c`, the linker connects them.

 - <ins>Resolves References:</ins>
-	- If main.o uses a function from math.o, the linker finds and links them.
+	- If `main.o` uses a function from `math.o`, the linker finds and links them.
 	- If something is missing (like an undefined function), it gives a "linker error".

 - <ins>Decides Where Everything Goes in Memory:</ins>